jcsaezal/panbuild/README.md

 [Errno 2] No such file or directory: 'build.yaml'
 ```

 Otherwise, Panbuild will retrieve the _targets_ found in the build file (one for each target document we want to generate) as well as the pandoc commands required to build those targets.
-Once this is done it will invoke these commands sequentially, as in the following example, where three targets were found in the build file:
+Once this is done, it will invoke these commands sequentially, as in the following example, where three targets were found in the build file:

 ```
 $ panbuild